saksofonists/lemmy/apps/claude-trace/README.md

 # Generate conversation summaries and searchable index
 claude-trace --index

+# Use find-and-replace patterns to modify requests
+claude-trace --replacements replacements.json
 ```

 Logs are saved to `.claude-trace/log-YYYY-MM-DD-HH-MM-SS.{jsonl,html}` in your current directory.
 The HTML file is self-contained and opens in any browser without needing a server.